By James Eliot, Markets & Finance Editor

 -

 NVIDIA’s Environmental Impact: NVIDIA, a leader in AI hardware, is witnessing soaring demand for its products, particularly the A100 and H100 GPUs, designed for AI training.
 However, experts are raising concerns over the environmental toll of AI processing, prompting scrutiny from regulators focused on sustainability.
-Companies including NVIDIA must balance operational gains against their carbon footprints as they navigate the growing call for environmentally responsible technology.
+Companies like NVIDIA must balance operational gains against their carbon footprints as they navigate the growing call for environmentally responsible technology, paralleling concerns discussed in Why Major Tech Firms Are Ditching Soldering.

 Common Mistakes and What to Avoid